zyllio/zyllio-plugin-vuejs/README.md

 # Zyllio Plugin VueJS : Counter

-This Zyllio plugin is a Chart Component implemented using [ReactJS](https://reactjs.org/)
+This Zyllio plugin is a Chart Component implemented using [VueJS](https://v3.vuejs.org/)

-This Component uses the Zyllio SDK Storage API to retrieve the Chart data

 # Demonstration